macs30123-s24/final-project-reddit-wsb-volatility-prediction/README.md

 5. **Driver is a thin loop.**
    Python merely slices dates, launches CV, logs `λ*`, MSE, R², and moves the window forward; all heavy math—Gram matrices, ridge solves, predictions—happens on executors.

-With these tweaks the script walks from 2012 to 2020 (nine 4 y → 1 y windows, 45 CV fits) in **≈ 7 min** on a 32-core Midway node,increased from 40 min without optimization.
+With these tweaks the script walks from 2012 to 2020 (nine 3 y →1 y → 1 y windows, 45 CV fits) in  on a 32-core Midway node,increased from 40 min without optimization.

 # model evaluation